Organ donation: retrieval upon death

 Minor

-Where the deceased person is a minor, the removal may only take place on condition that each of the persons entrusted with the exercise of parental authority (examples: parents, guardian) give its consent in writing.
+Where the deceased person is a minor, the removal may only take place on condition that each of the persons entrusted with the exercise of parental authority (e.g. parents, guardian) give its consent in writing.

-However, if it is not possible to consult one of the parents, the levy may take place provided that the other parent gives his agreement in writing.
+If it is not possible to consult one of the parents, the levy may take place provided that the other parent gives his agreement in writing.

 Répondez aux questions successives et les réponses s’afficheront automatiquement